exvertus/thomasflanigan/content/posts/hosting-with-gke.md

 ###### Deployment

-Next I'll need to run a containers running my nginx image.
+Next I'll need to run a container for my nginx image.
 I can use a Deployment to do so.

 {{< highlight yaml >}}